step-security-bot/jj/docs/revsets.md

   `present(HEAD@git)`.
 * `visible_heads()`: All visible heads (same as `heads(all())`).
 * `root()`: The virtual commit that is the oldest ancestor of all other commits.
+* `immutable()`: Commits that shouldn't be rewritten.
+Defined as the ancestors of the revset configured in `revsets.immutable-heads`, as well as the `root()` commit (only makes a difference if the set of heads is empty).
 * `heads(x)`: Commits in `x` that are not ancestors of other commits in `x`.
   Note that this is different from [Mercurial's](https://repo.mercurial-scm.org/hg/help/revsets) `heads(x)`